yxlu1cindy/e_learning/Deep Leaning/Notes_DL_Coursera.md

   - so need to initialize randomly, start with a small number (0.01) -> Why small value? w big -> z big -> large value in sigmoid/tanh function -> small grdient --> very slow when iterating
   - b can be set 0 when initialization
   - *He initialization* ( He et al., 2015) -> He initialization works well for networks with ReLU activations.
+  - Xaivers -> Xaivers initialization works well for networks with tanh activations.

 6. Construction:
   - a "small" L-layer deep NN <-> a shallower network withwxponentially more hidden units